-This also shows up as not keeping promises I’ve made to myself, or not working out and doing the other activities I love to do like spending time in nature, or even just reading a book.
+This also shows up as not keeping promises I’ve made to myself.
+I won’t work out or do other activities I love to do like spending time in nature, or even just reading a book.
 I make excuses of why I lack the time, or tell myself I have other “priorities”.

-But really, a part of me doesn’t want to feel good.
-I want to stay comfortable in these emotions that I am so used to feeling, and have even become addicted to – instead of growing.
+But in truth, a part of me doesn’t want to feel good.
+I want to stay comfortable in these emotions that I’m so used to feeling.
+I’ve become addicted to them, so I stunt my own growth.

-And I know so many others who do the same exact thing – most often without even realizing it.
+I know many others who do the same exact thing – most often without even realizing it.

-Growth can be scary, and reaching a new level of awareness brings with it some uncomfortable feelings.
+Growth can be scary.
+Reaching a new level of awareness brings with it some uncomfortable feelings.
 We can no longer predict what may come next, and so we resist the unknown.
-Who knows what is on the other side of our fear, and if we resist finding out, we can feel safer in the world we have become so accustomed to.
+Who knows what’s on the other side of our fear.
+If we resist finding out, we can feel safer in the world we’ve become so accustomed to.

 Lately, this trait has become hard to ignore, and that tells me it is finally time to really look at what is going on, and make a change.
 In my life, I am usually hit with a two-by-four before I create the change that has been screaming out to me for so long.
 But this time, I am making a commitment to myself to begin the work before that happens.